Kenneth Kiesler

 Bio

-Director of orchestras and professor of conducting since 1995, Kenneth Kiesler is a GRAMMY nominee (2014), recipient of the American Prize in Conducting (2011), and Conductor Laureate of the Illinois Symphony Orchestra, where – as its music director from 1980 to 2000 – he led debuts at Lincoln Center and Carnegie Hall, founded the Illinois Symphony Chorus and Illinois Chamber Orchestra, and won several state and national awards.
-He was also the orchestra’s music advisor for the 2010-11 and 2011-12 seasons.
+Kenneth Kiesler, Director of Orchestras and Professor of Conducting, is a GRAMMY nominee (2014) and recipient of the American Prize in Conducting (2011).
+In 2024, he was honored to be selected as a winner of The American Prize National Arts Award “honoring a very few artists whose philosophy and exceptional professional accomplishments are evidence of sustained artistic excellence over an extended period of time.”
+He holds the lifetime position of Conductor Laureate of the Illinois Symphony Orchestra, where – as its music director from 1980 to 2000 and music advisor from 2010 to 2012 – he led debuts at Lincoln Center and Carnegie Hall, founded the Illinois Symphony Chorus and Illinois Chamber Orchestra, and won several state and national awards.
+He is the founder of the ten-year commissioning initiative, Michigan Orchestra Repertoire for Equity (MORE), and has led the premieres of its first five commissions, by James Lee III, Carlos Simon, Vincent Gardner, Nkeiru Okoye, and Adolphus Hailstork.
+He will lead the 6th premiere, by Ozie Cargile, in March of 2026.

-Kiesler’s performances are heard on a dozen recordings on the Naxos, Dorian Sono Luminus, and Equilibrium labels with the BBC in London, Third Angle, University of Michigan Symphony Orchestra, and University Opera Theatre.
-The landmark three-CD world premiere recording of Milhaud’s L’Orestie d’Eschyle received a GRAMMY nomination for “Best Opera” in 2014.
+Kiesler’s performances are heard on more than a dozen recordings on the Naxos, Dorian Sono Luminus, and Equilibrium labels with the BBC in London, Third Angle new music ensemble, University of Michigan Symphony Orchestra, and University Opera Theatre.
+The landmark three-CD world premiere recording of Milhaud’s L’Orestie d’Eschyle was nominated for a GRAMMY in 2014.

 Fanfare wrote, “I cannot say enough about the high quality of this music or the committed performance given by conductor Kiesler and the University of Michigan chorus and orchestra.
 This will surely be one of the outstanding operatic recordings of our time.”